1992 United States presidential election in Ohio

 States just as close as Ohio that were called for Clinton as soon as their polls closed, such as Georgia, New Jersey, and Colorado, was why Ohio was the state that put Clinton over the top according to news networks, albeit Tennessee was the tipping point state.
 This was also the only time since 1944 that Ohio did not vote the same way as Florida, a bellwether state just like Ohio.

-Clinton's strongest performance was in the southeast of the state near the border with West Virginia.
+Clinton's strongest performance was in the east of the state near the border with Pennsylvania.
 He also gained solid majorities in the industrial regions focused on Youngstown, Akron, and Cleveland.
 Bush performed best in the rural western agricultural counties as did Perot.
 Perot received the second-highest share of the vote in three of these counties (Mercer, Shelby, and Williams) and he beat Bush in one county won by Clinton (Trumbull).